Introduction

 Detailed Explanation

 The Celsius and Fahrenheit scales are two different systems for measuring temperature.
 Celsius is used in most countries worldwide, while Fahrenheit is primarily used in the United States.
-The conversion formula between the two is straightforward: multiply the Celsius temperature by 9, divide by 5, and then add 32.
+Worth adding: the conversion formula between the two is straightforward: multiply the Celsius temperature by 9, divide by 5, and then add 32.
 Applying this formula, 200°C converts to 392°F. This temperature is considered moderate to high heat in cooking, ideal for achieving golden-brown crusts on baked goods, roasting meats, and caramelizing vegetables.

 Step-by-Step or Concept Breakdown